On a farming adventure

 Pasturing poultry comes with its challenges.
 Having birds outside means extra work to keep the birds safe from weather and predators.

 We start our chicks indoors and move them out to pasture as soon as they have enough feathers to survive a cooler climate (around 4 weeks old).
-We move the chickens into the “Cackellac” - a mobile chicken coop.
-It provides protection for the birds and is easily moved.
-We move the Cackellac regularly in order to give the birds a fresh buffet of grass and bugs.
-Once big enough to be held in by the wider electrified fencing, they are released from the Cackellac to move even more freely around the pasture.
+We move the chickens into “Cackellacs” - mobile chicken coops.
+They provide protection for the birds and are easily moved.
+We move the Cackellacs regularly in order to give the birds a fresh buffet of grass and bugs.
+Once big enough to be held in by the wider electrified fencing, they are released from the Cackellacs to move even more freely around the pasture.

-The hens follow the cattle in our intensive rotational grazing system.
-They prefer the shorter grasses after the cattle have mowed the bulk of the pasture.
-The chickens return the favour by scratching and spreading out the cow manure.
-As cattle and poultry do not share the same parasites, the chickens sanitize the pasture in order to further prevent the potential for disease when the cattle return to the pasture 30-60 days later.
+The hens, broilers and turkeys follow the sheep in our intensive rotational grazing system.
+They prefer the shorter grasses after the sheep have mowed the bulk of the pasture.
+The chickens return the favour by scratching and spreading out the manure.
+As sheep and poultry do not share the same parasites, the chickens sanitize the pasture in order to further prevent the potential for disease when the sheep return to the pasture 30-60 days later.

 Chickens generally consume about 10% of their diet from pasture.
 For the other 90%, we provide a mix of organic grains (oats, field peas & flax) milled right on the farm.